Crusade (TV series): Episodes

 The "correct" order of episodes is somewhat unclear and the episodes contain conflicting evidence as to the in-universe chronological order.
-Series creator J. Michael Straczynski revised TNT's ordering for re-broadcast on the Sci Fi Channel in April 2001 and the episodes have been repeated in this order a number of occasions since then.
-"War Zone," an episode made halfway through the production as an opener, has been pushed near the end.
+Series creator J. Michael Straczynski revised TNT's ordering for re-broadcast on the Sci Fi Channel in April 2001 and the episodes have been repeated in this order on a number of occasions since then.
+"War Zone", an episode made halfway through the production as an opener, has been pushed near the end.
 In particular, these episodes ignore a discontinuity in uniforms – in the TNT order, the crew start out with the revised uniforms in production, and then in "Appearances and Other Deceits" were forced to change to the "new" uniforms used earlier in production.
 The fourteenth episode would have featured a return to the older uniforms that the crew prefer.

-A third order was formally endorsed by Straczynski as the "true" chronological sequence of in-universe events for the filmed episodes, as it appeared in The Official Babylon 5 Chronology (published in the pages of The Official Babylon 5 Magazine in 1999-2000) and the book Across Time and Space: The Chronologies of Babylon 5.
+A third order was formally endorsed by Straczynski as the "true" chronological sequence of in-universe events for the filmed episodes, as it appeared in The Official Babylon 5 Chronology (published in the pages of The Official Babylon 5 Magazine in 1999–2000) and the book Across Time and Space: The Chronologies of Babylon 5.
 Here, "Babylon 5 Historical Database" author Terry Jones explains the running order was done to take into account Straczynski's desire to have the grey bellhop uniform stories incorporated within the black explorer uniform stories and the internal story continuity had the series continued.
 This also accounted for the various on-air dates given and the changes made to dialogue in "Each Night I Dream of Home".
 This particular ordering supersedes Straczynski's own "preferred" sequence from a strictly chronological and causal standpoint.
 The original broadcast order as set by TNT was used for the DVD releases.

-A fourth, continuity-based order can be inferred by the events of the episodes themselves as several of the episodes make mini-arcs within the series; i.e. the continuity order of Gideon/Lochley meetings based on dialog is "Ruling from the Tomb"/"Each Night I Dream of Home"/"The Rules of the Game" which also requires "Ruling" to precede "Appearances and Other Deceits" while the continuity order of the nanite mask is "The Memory of War"/"Each Night I Dream of Home"/"Patterns of the Soul," etc.
+A fourth, continuity-based order can be inferred by the events of the episodes themselves as several of the episodes make mini-arcs within the series; i.e. the continuity order of Gideon/Lochley meetings based on dialog is "Ruling from the Tomb"/"Each Night I Dream of Home"/"The Rules of the Game" which also requires "Ruling" to precede "Appearances and Other Deceits" while the continuity order of the nanite mask is "The Memory of War"/"Each Night I Dream of Home"/"Patterns of the Soul", etc.

 Episode list

 Unfilmed episodes

 When production was suspended, planning for the episodes that would have made up the second half of the season was at various stages: three had completed scripts and a number of others were ready for scripting with titles and story outlines.

 The completed scripts of "To The Ends of the Earth", "Value Judgements", and "End of the Line" were published online for a period during 2001 on bookface.com.

-A script written by Peter Galen for the second season entitled Little Bugs Have Lesser Bugs was published in 2011 as part of the Other Voices Volume 1 collection.
-Scripts for three further episodes, Value Judgments, Tried and True, and War Story were included in Other Voices Volume 2, also published in 2011.
+A script written by Peter Woodward for the second season entitled "Little Bugs Have Lesser Bugs" was published in 2011 as part of the Other Voices Volume 1 collection.
+Scripts for three further episodes, "Value Judgments", "Tried and True", and "War Story" were included in Other Voices Volume 2, also published in 2011.